-- Overall, we rate USSA News Right Biased and Questionable based on a lack of transparency, use of poor sources, and several failed fact checks.
+- Overall, we rate USSA News Right Biased and Questionable based on the promotion of propaganda, conspiracy theories, lack of transparency, use of poor sources, and several failed fact checks.

 Reasoning: Lack of Transparency, Poor Sourcing, Failed Fact Checks

 MBFC Credibility Rating: LOW CREDIBILITY

 USSA News is a news and opinion website established in 2010 in response to the passage of the Affordable Care Act (ACA-Obamacare).
 The tagline for this website is “The Tea Party’s Front Page,” which indicates a right-wing/pseudo-libertarian position.
 USSA News has an about page that describes its mission.
 This about page also lists facts such as a 20 trillion dollar debt to prove how inefficient and wasteful the government is.
 Further, the about page contains an entirely false, so-called fact that reads, “Illegal aliens have more rights than most citizens.”
 This is false.
 In this updated review they have changed the wording to read “Illegal aliens have espoused rights they are not entitled to.”

 Finally, this site does not list any names associated with it, thereby completely lacking transparency.

 Read our profile on the United States government and media.

 USSA News does not disclose ownership and a Whois search reveals domain information is redacted for privacy.
 Online advertising, donations, and a store that sells conservative-themed merchandise generate revenue.